friendofdog/friendofdog/README.md

 - An API in Python on Flask
 - A tool which assesses how exposed train seats are to covid infection by other passengers

-💡 I’m currently learning:
+️💡 I’m currently learning:

-- Python, Docker, Kubernetes, AWS
+- Backend development on Python
 - Test-driven development
+- Deployment using Docker / K8s / AWS

 🤝 I’m looking to collaborate on:

 - Volunteer opportunities
 - Open source projects

-✋ Ask me about:
+️👋 Ask me about:

 - Employment or volunteer opportunities